 In the last 15 years, we have undertaken significant refurbishment to every room in the house as well as adding a conservatory and landscaping the garden to achieve and maintain a high standard of guest accommodation for visitors to this lovely part of Cornwall.
 Original features include an old range, window shutters, and log fires, whilst period paints and cushioned window seats emphasize its Cornish country charm.

 We are proud to have earned several awards along the way for our hospitality, environmentally aware operating practices, and Martin’s great cooking.
 But none of this could be achieved without the support of great staff.

-Just one more very important family member who puts in an appearance on request – May, our black labrador, who when invited, will happily join you in the garden or for your welcome cup of tea.
+Just one more very important family member who puts in an appearance on request – May, our black labrador, who, at the grand old age of 14, will still happily join you in the garden for your welcome cup of tea and biscuits.